Education Programs

 Time requirement

 This is an 8-week course.
 Participants are expected to spend minimum of 8 hours a week reading, preparing, attending online classes, and completing assignments.
 A quiet environment with no background noise is suggested.
-While they are not mandatory, you are strongly encouraged to attend the live sessions.
 All instructional materials will be in English.

 Fees